Hossein-Molaeian/Cloud-Server-Website/README.md

-- This project is given as part of Code with Mosh's HTML and CSS course.
+- This project is given as part of [Code with Mosh](https://codewithmosh.com/courses) HTML and CSS course.
 - The project alone, is the 3rd part of the 3 part [course](https://codewithmosh.com/p/the-ultimate-html-css).
 - You can visit the live website [here](https://www.moshified.com/).
-- Make sure to check out all Mosh's comprehensive courses [here](https://codewithmosh.com/courses) aswell.
 #
 **Some notes about the markups and styles:**
 - They are based on BEM (Block Element Modifier) naming convention.